 Luckily, Israel knows this and stopped stamping passports years ago.

-How to Travel in Lebanon
+How to Get Around Lebanon

 As you should know by now Lebanon is a small country.
 It doesn’t take long (in theory) to get from one end to the other.